-Product description input fields: Best practices
+Product description best practices

 Harmonized System (HS) code classification is important for selling internationally, but it can be tricky.
 Luckily, Zonos Classify makes it easy with automated catalog classification.
 However, the quality of your product descriptions can determine the accuracy of your classifications.